KERNZA: Perennial Grain Now Available

 WHAT ARE THE BENEFITS OF KERNZA (VERSUS OTHER GRAINS)?

-Kernza production requires less nitrogen than most annual small grains and, because it’s a perennial, the seed and other establishment costs are lower.
+Kernza production requires less nitrogen than most annual small grains and, because it’s a perennial wheat, the seed and other establishment costs are lower.
 Kernza has multiple environmental benefits.
 With its deep, dense root system—which can reach depths of more than 10 feet—Kernza can improve water quality and soil health, reduce erosion, and potentially sequester carbon.
 It can reduce nitrate leaching by more than 95 percent compared to annual row crops.
 The State of Minnesota’s Clean Water Legacy Fund is supporting ecosystem service payments and other support for early Kernza growers in targeted areas where groundwater is impaired or vulnerable to nitrate leaching.

 PRODUCTION BASICS OF KERNZA